Certain signs and symptoms can suggest that a person might have acute lymphocytic leukemia (ALL), but tests are needed to confirm the diagnosis.

 In bone marrow aspiration, you lie on a table (either on your side or on your belly).
 After cleaning the skin over the hip, the doctor numbs the skin and the surface of the bone by injecting a local anesthetic, which may cause a brief stinging or burning sensation.
 A thin, hollow needle is then inserted into the bone and a syringe is used to suck out a small amount of liquid bone marrow.
 Even with the anesthetic, most patients still have some brief pain when the marrow is removed.

 A bone marrow biopsy is usually done just after the aspiration.
-A small piece of bone and marrow is removed with a slightly larger needle that is twisted as it is pushed down into the bone.
-With local anesthetic, most patients just feel some pressure and tugging from the biopsy, but a few may feel a brief pain.
+A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
+With local anesthetic, most patients just feel some pressure and tugging from the biopsy, but some may feel a brief pain.
 Once the biopsy is done, pressure will be applied to the site to help prevent bleeding.

 These bone marrow tests are used to help diagnose leukemia.
 They may also be done again later to tell if the leukemia is responding to treatment.

-Routine exams under a microscope: The bone marrow is looked at under a microscope by a pathologist (a doctor specializing in lab tests) and may be reviewed by the patient’s hematologist/oncologist (a doctor specializing in cancer and blood diseases).
+Routine exams with a microscope: The bone marrow (and sometimes blood) samples are looked at with a microscope by a pathologist (a doctor specializing in lab tests) and may be reviewed by the patient’s hematologist/oncologist (a doctor specializing in cancer and blood diseases).

 The doctors will look at the size, shape, and other traits of the white blood cells in the samples to classify them into specific types.

-A key factor is whether the cells appear mature (look like normal blood cells), or immature (lacking features of normal blood cells).
-The most immature cells are called lymphoblasts (or blasts for short).
+A key factor is whether the cells look mature (like normal blood cells), or immature (lacking features of normal blood cells).
+The most immature cells are called lymphoblasts (or just blasts).

 Determining what percentage of cells in the bone marrow are blasts is particularly important.
-A diagnosis of ALL generally requires that at least 20% to 30% of the cells in the bone marrow are blasts.
-Under normal circumstances, blasts are never more than 5% of bone marrow cells.
+A diagnosis of ALL generally requires that at least 20% of the cells in the bone marrow are blasts.
+Under normal circumstances, blasts don't make up more than 5% of bone marrow cells.

 Sometimes just counting and looking at the cells doesn’t provide a definite diagnosis, and other lab tests are needed.

-Cytochemistry: In cytochemistry tests, cells are put on a slide and exposed to chemical stains (dyes) that react only with certain substances found in or on different kinds of cells.
+Cytochemistry: In cytochemistry tests, cells are put on a slide and exposed to chemical stains (dyes) that react only with some types of leukemia cells.
 These stains cause color changes that can be seen under a microscope, which can help the doctor determine what types of cells are present.
 For instance, one stain will turn parts of acute myeloid leukemia (AML) cells black, but has no effect on ALL cells.

-These tests are helpful in diagnosing leukemia and lymphoma.
-For ALL, they are most often used to help determine the exact subtype of ALL in someone already thought to have the disease based on looking at the blood and bone marrow under a microscope.
+For ALL, these tests are most often used to help determine the exact subtype of in someone already thought to have ALL based on other tests.

-More often in ALL, 2 chromosomes swap some of their DNA, so that part of one chromosome becomes attached to part of a different chromosome.
-This is called a translocation.
-The most common chromosome change in adult ALL is a translocation between chromosomes 9 and 22 [often written t(9;22)], which results in a shortened chromosome 22 (called the Philadelphia chromosome).
+The most common chromosome change in ALL is a translocation, in which, 2 chromosomes swap some of their DNA, so that part of one chromosome becomes attached to part of a different chromosome.
+The most common chromosome change in adult ALL is a translocation that results in a shortened chromosome 22 (called the Philadelphia chromosome).
 About 1 out of 4 adults with ALL have this abnormality in their leukemia cells.
 This change is especially important because it can be targeted with certain drugs.

-Cytogenetics: For this test, the cells are grown in lab dishes until they start dividing and the chromosomes can be seen under a microscope.
+Cytogenetics: For this test, the cells are grown in lab dishes until they start dividing.
 Then the chromosomes are looked at under a microscope to detect any changes.

 Not all chromosome changes can be seen under a microscope.
 Other lab tests can often help find these changes.